 What we’re looking for…

 A collaborative, team player who takes personal accountability to deliver on what is expected in their role and who strives for excellence every day.
 Committed to life-long learning, occupational currency and a belief in NSCC’s mission, they bring a learning-centered perspective to everything they do.
 They think broadly, celebrate diversity of thought, and respect the uniqueness of individuals.
 They flourish in a dynamic, changing and sometimes ambiguous environment by keeping informed and connected within their role and the College.
 Is this you?
+You have:

 What you’ll experience at NSCC…